 Can we have another lockdown please?

 Talking about alternate realities, I have a question for you.
-For me, it is another life-defining question, the answer to which I tend to find some days and other days the answer drowns in the garishness of life.
+For me, it is another life-defining question, the answer to which I tend to find some days, and other days the answer drowns in the garishness of life.

 What is success?
 If the society at large does not ratify your existence, are you still successful?
 Should it matter if they don't?
 Does your work speak louder than your words?
 What if you are forever short of words?
 How does one match up to the benchmark set by society?
 How does one survive...thrive?

-They have started coming again, breaking the barricades the virus firmly planted, they are coming again- on Facebook, on Whatsapp groups, and in life.
-The only difference- this time they have two masks.
+They have started coming again, breaking the barricades the virus firmly planted; they are coming again- on Facebook, on Whatsapp groups, and in life.
+The only difference- this time, they have two masks.

 I look at the invitation, each word beaming with delight and enthusiasm, look at the invitation, each word injecting anxiety as I chew the inside of my mouth.
-It starts to bleed and the metallic taste makes me stop.
+Finally, it starts to bleed, and the metallic taste makes me stop.
 Why are we still not in lockdown?
 What was the need to open up so soon?
 Why are we not scared anymore?
 Why are we not isolating?
 With surety, I can say- you want to hang me right away for being so despicable and reprehensible.
 I am sorry.
-I don’t intend to see you lose your job, your kids suffer from hunger and alienation, you battle the coronavirus crisis that severely impacts your life in unimaginable ways.
+I don’t intend to see you lose your job; your kids suffer from hunger and alienation, you battle the coronavirus crisis that severely impacts your life in unimaginable ways.
 I see you, I hear you, and I feel your pain.
 When there is food insecurity, and job insecurity, and life insecurity looming large, a lockdown request is a heinous crime.

-The words set my teeth on the edge and she saw it coming towards her, maybe, because she quickly tried covering up, “Love your simplicity.”
+The words set my teeth on edge, and she saw it coming towards her, maybe, because she quickly tried covering up, “Love your simplicity.”
 With a slight touch on my shoulder, she made her way to the spotlight and the mic.
-She truly loves the mic, I have the pictures, year after year, the mic and she are inseparable.
+She truly loves the mic; I have the pictures; year after year, she and the mic are inseparable.
 It does not go to anyone else.
 Maybe she deserves to hold it.
 Maybe others deserve it too.
-Maybe I can hold the mic too.
+Perhaps I can have the mic too.
 Sometimes, the definitions and categories are baffling, and sometimes it is also important for the strong and empowered to make space for the not so strong and empowered.
-Not everyone can make enough noise from the rooftop, some don’t even know how to climb the roof.
+Not everyone can make enough noise from the rooftop; some don’t even know how to climb the roof.
 Isn’t it important to create balance, to let the spotlight fall on those who neither know their spot nor the light?
-The questions continued and I shifted towards the corner.
-Then the lockdown happened and the world hunkered down in the face of a virus.
+The questions continued, and I shifted towards the corner.
+Then the lockdown happened, and the world hunkered down in the face of a virus.

 So, I am back to the drawing board.
 During the pandemic, I did my own calculations and took a look at the balance sheet of my life.
 Quarantine diaries were evocative, edifying and I was convinced of a social change.
 I was convinced of a shift from extreme materialism and avarice to minimalism and contentment.
-I was convinced of metamorphosis from clamor and brouhaha to placidity and quietude.
+I was confident of metamorphosis from clamor and brouhaha to placidity and quietude.
 However, I realize that Quiet is a disease most have inoculated against.
-We talk about it, we create signposts of hope, then move on silently doing what we have always done.
-While much of my peace and happiness, I understand, is my own construct, it is difficult to bloom quietly when society is busy watering and tending the thunder.
+We talk about it, create signposts of hope, then move on silently, doing what we have always done.
+While much of my peace and happiness, I understand, is my own construct, it is challenging to bloom quietly when society is busy watering and tending the thunder.